 To learn more about residency, please click here.

-If you have experienced a severe medical and/or mental health problem that caused you to miss several classes and/or take a failing grade, you may qualify to receive a medical/mental health course drop or withdrawal.
+If you have experienced a severe medical and/or mental health problem that caused you to miss several classes and/or take a failing grade, you may qualify to receive a medical/mental health course drop or term/semester withdrawal.
 However, your health problems must meet certain criteria and be documented to be evaluated.

 A course drop is when you remove one or more classes – but not all of them – from your semester schedule.

-A withdrawal is when you drop all courses attempted during a given semester, withdrawing from the university for that semester.
+A term/semester withdrawal is when you drop all courses attempted during a given semester, withdrawing from the university for that semester.

 To learn more, please click here.